Does High Gloss Paint Need an Undercoat?

 If the Walls Are Glossy

-Paint cannot easily adhere to high-gloss walls.
+Glossy finishes create a barrier that makes it difficult for the new paint to stick.
+Without priming, the new high gloss layer may peel off, crack or develop an uneven texture.
 Whether your walls are shellacked wood paneling or covered with gloss paint or enamel, they’ll need priming and sanding before you apply indoor gloss paint on walls.
 This step ensures the surface has enough texture to grip the primer and paint.
+The result?
+A smooth finish that will last longer and retain its shine for years to come.

 If the Walls Are Stained

 If your walls have stains from water damage, smoke or a kid’s art project, priming is a necessary first step.
+High gloss paint won’t effectively cover stains or mask discoloration.
+Depending on the cause, the stain may bleed through the new coat and mar the final result.
 Primer acts as a blocker, sealing stains so they won’t permeate the new paint.

 Before applying primer to stains, you must address the issue that caused them in the first place.
 If your walls have water stains, repair the leak before painting.
 Unaddressed leaks can cause mold growth, which is a health hazard.